The History of Freediving

 The Ama Divers in Japan

-At the same time, local diving communities were flourishing for millennia without being known.
+At the same time, local diving communities have been flourishing for millennia without being known.
 Japanese coastal people named Ama (海女, “sea women”), also known as Uminchu (in Okinawa) or Kaito (in the Izu Peninsula), began to dive for pearls about 2,000 years ago.

 The official records of female divers in Japan date back to 927 AD.
-Being a matriarchal commune, girls began to learn the trade between 12 and 13 years old guided by their elder, more experienced relatives and stayed active well to their 70s.
-The reason the divers were mostly women vary, but the most common theory is that female divers were more able because of their fat distribution and the ability to hold the breath longer.
+Being a matriarchal commune, girls began to learn the trade between 12 and 13 years old, guided by their elder, more experienced relatives and stayed active well into their 70s.
+The reasons the divers were mostly women vary, but the most common theory is that female divers were more able because of their fat distribution and the ability to hold their breath longer.

-With the industrial revolution in place, ancient diving traditions subsided, and the demand for breath-hold diving went down.
-Mikimoto Kōkichi was the one to give Ama a new beginning – his discovery and production of the cultured pearls in 1893 produced a new labour market for professional divers.
+With the Industrial Revolution in place, ancient diving traditions subsided, and the demand for breath-hold diving went down.
+Mikimoto Kōkichi was the one to give Ama a new beginning—his discovery and production of cultured pearls in 1893 produced a new labour market for professional divers.
 Mikimoto Pearl Island was established in Toba, and Ama divers took their place in the business to provide pearls for the international market again.

 The Haenyeo Divers in Korea

-Korean Haenyeo people (해녀; lit. sea women) are a community of female divers from the province of Jeju living off the seabed and known for their independent spirit, iron will and determination.
+Korean Haenyeo people (해녀; lit. sea women) are a community of female divers from the province of Jeju living off the seabed and known for their independent spirit, iron will, and determination.
 Jeju’s diving tradition dates back to 434 AD.
 Originally male, Haenyeo became a matriarchal society around the 17th century, when female divers outnumbered the male.
 The possible reasons for this change also vary.
-The war negatively affecting the male population and female predisposition to diving is the most common hypothesis.
+The war negatively affects the male population, and female predisposition to diving is the most common hypothesis.

 Island Freediving Tribes in South-Eastern Asia

-With so many islands in what now is the Philippines, Malaysia and Indonesia, nomadic traditions can’t be any less potent in this region.
-The Sama-Bajau people, with their origins from the southern Philippines around Mindanao and now spread all around Malaysian and Indonesian islands, are famous for their particular genetic adaptations useful for freediving.
-A 2018 study showed that Bajau spleens exceed the norm by an average of 50% comparing to the neighbouring land-based group.
+With so many islands in what now is the Philippines, Malaysia, and Indonesia, nomadic traditions can’t be any less potent in this region.
+The Sama-Bajau people, with their origins in the southern Philippines around Mindanao and now spread all around Malaysian and Indonesian islands, are famous for their particular genetic adaptations that are useful for freediving.
+A 2018 study showed that Bajau spleens exceed the norm by an average of 50% compared to the neighboring land-based group.
 This difference allows their bodies to release more red blood cells when diving.
-And the red blood cells are the binders of oxygen that is essential for breath-hold activity and allows to stay longer underwater.
-A more in-depth genetic study reveals Bajau’s special adaptations for vasoconstriction and blood pH control which are crucial in the mechanism of the mammalian dive response.
+The red blood cells are the binders of oxygen that are essential for breath-hold activity and allow them to stay longer underwater.
+A more in-depth genetic study reveals Bajau’s special adaptations for vasoconstriction and blood pH control, which are crucial to the mechanism of the mammalian dive response.
 This reflex is in detail explained in all our beginner freediving courses.

-Another ethnic group spread around Thailand and Myanmar coastal regions called Moken demonstrate exceptional ability to see underwater.
+Another ethnic group spread around Thailand and Myanmar coastal regions called Moken demonstrates an exceptional ability to see underwater.
 Research showed that Moken children see as twice as good underwater as the reference group of European children.
-This ability relates to pupil constriction and focus accommodation that Moken children develop naturally while diving.
-The same research also shows that European children can achieve the same adaptations being trained for about one month.
-Sadly, this training does not provide the same effect for an adult.
+This ability relates to pupil constriction and focus accommodation, which Moken children develop naturally while diving.
+The same research also shows that European children can achieve the same adaptations by being trained for about one month.
+Sadly, this training does not have the same effect on adults.

 History of Freediving Herbert Nitsch